 One of the most important factors for a great workplace is psychological safety.

-Harward Business Review writes about psychological safety: "positive emotions like trust, curiosity, confidence, and inspiration broaden the mind and help us build psychological, social, and physical resources.
+Harvard Business Review writes about psychological safety: "positive emotions like trust, curiosity, confidence, and inspiration broaden the mind and help us build psychological, social, and physical resources.
 We become more open-minded, resilient, motivated, and persistent when we feel safe.
-Humor increases, as does solution-finding and divergent thinking — the cognitive process underlying creativity."
+Humor increases, as does solution-finding and divergent thinking — the cognitive process underlying creativity.

 We find this profound, and it is one of the building blocks of our working culture.
 We have woven the essentials of psychological safety into two of our values: smile and deliver.
 These are the things that we want our team to represent, and the things we continuously seek to become better at.
 If you want to read the whole story about psychological safety, visit HBR website.